 In my previous blog post, I mentioned that I am going to be posting some of the sermons that I’ve taught as part of the teaching team at NewSong Church.
 While these sermons aren’t quite as interactive as our podcasts from the Interactive Forum, we do allow a time for Q&A at the end of many of our sermons, so you’ll still get a chance to hear the interactions we’ve had with those who are part of the congregation.

 The first series we are posting is my most recent on Discerning God’s Will.
 Many who are familiar with our podcasts will recognize this as one of our most popular podcasts from the Interactive Forum, and we frequently hear from our online listeners about this topic.Read more

-This past fall, we posted the last of our Exodus Podcasts, concluding with The Final Series.
+Some time ago, we posted the last of our Exodus Podcasts, concluding with The Final Series.
 But we know that many of you are still discovering the podcasts for the first time, or continuing to listen along to series you’ve missed.
 It’s my hope that we can continue to update the blog with new posts that relate back to the many podcast topics we’ve covered, and we’re going to be posting some of my recent sermons at NewSong Church for those who’ve wondered if we had any more content to post.Read more